carloscastellanos/teaching/480/Spring 2025/workshops/workshop5.md

 ## Part 4: Hands-On Exercise

 Objective:
-Develop a simple AR application where users interact with 3D objects.
-In this exercise, you'll build two interactive elements:

-1. A 3D object that changes its color when clicked.
-2. A 3D object that plays a sound (or video) when clicked.
+Develop a simple AR application where users interact with a 3D object.
+In this exercise, a 3D object plays a sound (or video) when clicked.

 **Step 1: Create your HTML page:**
 ```